leanardiles/FitJournal/README.md

 ## AI Assistance

 This project was developed with the assistance of Claude.ai (Anthropic) for:
-- Code architecture and implementation guidance
 - Database schema design
 - Frontend-backend integration
 - Bug fixing and optimization
-- Documentation (README.md)
+- Documentation (README.md, code reviews)

 ---

-*Last Updated: December 6, 2024*
+*Last Updated: December 23, 2024*